 The whole “global warming” nonsense (hint: cooling is more credible) really is remarkable.
 Time and again when I bring this up with my low-information friends, I’m told (among other talking points to be sure) how scientists by and large agree the world is burning up into a cinder unless we do something about it right now.
-The fact that it’s been 20 straight years of being told the ice caps will be gone in 10 years unless we do something doesn’t seem to shake their beliefs in the slightest.
+The fact that it’s been 20 straight years of being told the ice caps will be gone in 10 years unless we do something doesn’t seem to help things.

 Anyway, the reason why scientists “agree” on global warming to any extent is because they are mostly employed by the government, at least indirectly in our higher education system.
 On many campuses, if you dispute the narrative, you’ll quickly find yourself off campus in short order, and the people kicking you off don’t see any problem in doing so even as they shout how they support freedom of expression.

 These incidents never make the mainstream news, but allow me to highlight one:

 Physics Professor Awarded $800,000 Compensation After University Fires Him Unlawfully for Views on Great Barrier Reef

 Global warming is blamed for pretty much everything bad that happens, of course, the better to scare people into supporting it.
 The Great Barrier Reef, a massive coral ecosystem near Australia certainly has its problems (like all coral systems, and I rather suspect polluting the ocean is the main factor, but I digress), but this one professor dared to dispute that global warming was the issue.